 A recent experiment showed that in an amorphous superconductor, increasing disorder quickly widens the temperature window of the pseudogap (phase fluctuating) phase and finally leads to a first-order quantum phase transition from the superconducting phase to a glassy insulator~\cite{charpentier25first}.
 This is consistent with the theoretical anticipation that disorder is more influential in promoting the superconducting phase fluctuations and altering the nature of a quantum phase transition compared with a clean system~\cite{charpentier25first}.
 In this context, we showed that the inherent phase fluctuations in a clean system can also alter the order of a $\mathcal{T}$-breaking quantum phase transition within superconducting phases, demonstrating the vulnerability of $\mathcal{T}$-broken superconductivity to the order-parameter phase fluctuations.

-Finally, the formalism presented in this work can be extended straightforwardly for other systems such as twisted cuprate Josephson junctions promising to host high-temperature topological $d_{x^2-y^2}+id_{xy}$ superconductivity~\cite{can21high,zhao23time}, which will involve multiple bands and will be a future work.
-Although we have not directly calculated for this twist-induced $d_{x^2-y^2}+id_{xy}$ phase, our current findings may still provide insights for interpreting the recent experiment~\cite{zhao23time} on it.
-The experiment showed an interesting feature: the reversible Josephson diode effect implying breaking $\mathcal{T}$ has a complex dependence on the twist angle and sharply vanishes for some twist angles within $(40^\circ, 44^\circ)$ (Fig. 4F, G in Ref.~\cite{zhao23time}).
-This suggests that the $d_{x^2-y^2}+id_{xy}$ phase does not exist for some twist angles where the mean-field theory predicts to support it~\cite{can21high} and that the associated quantum phase transition is first order.
-It is, however, consistent with our findings of the splitting of the $\mathcal{T}$-broken superconducting phase region and the modification of phase-transition order near the quantum critical point, which result from the quantum phase fluctuations.
-Therefore, it is possible that our findings point out some general effects of the phase fluctuations on the spontaneous $\mathcal{T}$ breaking in superconductors, which could shape our understanding of such important quantum phase transitions and have implications for the $\mathcal{T}$-broken topological superconductivity.
+Finally, the formalism presented in this work can be extended straightforwardly for other systems such as twisted cuprate Josephson junctions promising to host high-temperature topological $d_{x^2-y^2} + \ii d_{xy}$ superconductivity~\cite{can21high,zhao23time}.
+In this case, the only extension is to include multiple orbitals because of the enlarged unit cell of the bilayer system.
+Due to the similar mathematical structures of the formulations, although we have not directly calculated for this twist-induced $d_{x^2-y^2} + \ii d_{xy}$ phase, our current findings may still provide insights for interpreting the recent experiment~\cite{zhao23time} on it.
+The experiment showed an intricate feature: the reversible Josephson diode effect, which implies breaking $\mathcal{T}$, sharply vanishes for some twist angles within $(40^\circ, 44^\circ)$ (Fig. 4F, G in Ref.~\cite{zhao23time}).
+This suggests that the $d_{x^2-y^2} + \ii d_{xy}$ phase does not exist for some twist angles where the mean-field theory predicts to support it~\cite{can21high} and that the associated quantum phase transition is of first order.
+It is, however, consistent with our findings of the phase fluctuation-induced splitting of the $\mathcal{T}$-broken phase region and modification of the phase-transition order near the quantum critical point.
+It will be a promising direction to use our formalism to directly study chiral superconductivity in twisted cuprate Josephson junctions and to make quantitative comparisons with experimental data.

 \begin{widetext}